COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps

+In this section, we present the predictions of the SOM trained on HZ-AGN data and applied to the HZ-AGN data.
 First, we predict the redshift of the simulation data and compare it with the intrinsic redshift values.
 Figure~\ref{fig:redshift_sim} shows the comparison between the redshift predicted by the SOM and the true redshift from the simulation.
 The open circles represent the SOM-predicted redshift medians, with error bars indicating the range between the 84th and 16th percentiles.
 The dark dashed line in the inset histogram indicates the median value of $\Delta z$.

 The redshift bins $0.1-0.8$ and $0.8-1.5$ are generally accurate, with low $\sigma_{\mathrm{NMAD}}$, negligible bias, and a high Pearson correlation coefficient.
 However, in the $1.5-2.5$ and $2.5-3.5$ ranges, some points are more dispersed, as shown by the higher values of $\sigma_\mathrm{NMAD}$ and RMSE.
 Slight overestimation and underestimation are also seen at low and high redshifts, respectively.